Allergens

 What are Allergens?

-Allergens are substances that cause allergic reactions and trigger asthma symptoms in some people making the immune system recognize them as foreign or dangerous.
+Allergens are substances that cause allergic reactions and trigger asthma symptoms in some people, making the immune system recognize them as foreign or dangerous.
 The air spreads allergens around and as a result, the immune system reacts by making a type of antibody called IgE to defend against the allergen.
 This reaction leads to allergy symptoms.
-Allergens settle onto furniture and floors and vary in size and are measured in microns (also called micrometers).
+Allergens settle onto furniture and floors vary in size and are measured in microns (also called micrometers).

 Some allergens include: